 Exhibited extensively throughout France and internationally, his work is also held in both public and private collections including the Pompidou Center, the FNAC (French National Contemporary Art Fund), the Nicéphore Niépce Museum and the Cité Nationale de l'Histoire de l'Immigration.

-He is represented by Laurence Miller Gallery in New York, U.S.A and by Galerie VU’ in Paris, France.
+He is represented by Laurence Miller Gallery in New York.